shunwatai/screencasting/README.md

 # screencasting
-This bash script is created by metalx1000 on youtube, I just make some
+This bash script is created by metalx1000 on youtube, I just made some
-changes to fit in my system environment.
+changes to fit it in my system environment.
 link: https://www.youtube.com/watch?v=FhWXVA7OI6E

 how to use: